On Sep 11, 2001 I was two weeks away from starting a new job, so I was still enjoying student-type parasitism at its worst.

 The catastrophic brand that stemmed from Hollywood in the late 1990s, Independence Day, Arlington Road and the like, was actually happening live on telly, heralding the end of one of the most stable decades in history (minus Rwanda and Yugoslavia, which aren't footnotes, so maybe not).

 Then the first tower started collapsing.
 I vividly remember how we'd all remarked at how well the impact from both plane crashes had been withstood.
 Equally, it was shocking to see both towers collapsing on themselves, in very similar fashion, one 56 minutes after it was struck and the other after 75 minutes.
-I still remember the BBC correspondent running for his life as two of the most imposing buildings on earth were crumbling in a terrifying cloud of dust and toxic debris.
+I still remember the BBC correspondent running for his life as two of the most imposing buildings on earth were crumbling into a terrifying cloud of dust and toxic debris.

-Either way, how did the towers collapse and why did they do it so quickly?
+Either way, how did the towers collapse and why so quickly?
 More importantly, why did they collapse on themselves?
 Why did WTC7, not struck by any plane, collapse as well?
 Why did the BBC announced its collapse 26 minutes before it happened?
 Why are their non-explanations so lame?
 Why were the steel remains from WTC sold so speedily for recycling?
 What to make of those claims about secondary explosions heard in the wake of the crash?
 How could the hijackers' passports be spotted practically intact amidst the megatons of rubble?

 We will never know.
 One thing that shouldn't be forgotten is that, for all the pondering that takes place in the aftermath, the events happened like a flash and in a random, uncontrolled and manic fashion.
 To expect a totally orderly and rational response as things go along is to forget the uniquely unpredictable nature of what went on.